 Wah pedals are highly influenced by your playing dynamics.
 If you place a compressor before them, it adversely limits the dynamics, which in turn limits their response and performance.
 However, there are situations where a comp to wah would sound better.

-Although, this will almost never work with a “vintage” sounding wah because any buffer in the line will rob them of their warmth.
-Most of the comp to wah scenarios are built on artistic preference or the compressor’s “tone coloration” abetting the unconventional placement.
+However, this will rarely work with a “vintage” sounding wah because any buffer in the line will rob them of their warmth.
+Most of the comp-to-wah scenarios are built on artistic preference or the compressor’s “tone coloration” abetting the unconventional placement.

 Conclusion: WAH FIRST

-In most cases, a compressor pedal before a wah will impede its function by decreasing the range of the original signal, especially if there is heavy compression involved.
-Moreover, if you are depending on the expressiveness of the filter to influence your distorted tone, that will also sound relatively meek.
+In most cases, a compressor pedal before a wah will impede its function by decreasing the range of the original signal, especially if heavy compression is involved.
+Moreover, if you depend on the filter’s expressiveness to influence your distorted tone, that will also sound relatively meek.

 Nevertheless, tones are subjective and there are always mavericks who will create oomph from the most unheard-of combinations.
 So, neither is considered right or wrong if you can say “that’s exactly what I was going for” in the end.